 John Boyd

-Schwerpunkt, a German military concept, is like a guiding light that helps a company focus on its strategies.
-It’s a way for business leaders to articulate their vision for business success that will outperform its rivals.
-Further with this concept, a leader or company should use it to highlight their strengths or the competitor’s weaknesses.
-Also, it should be a flexible concept, not a rigid step-by-step plan.
+Schwerpunkt, a German military concept, is like a guiding light that helps leaders get their entire organization focused on its “Main Effort” and intended outcomes.
+Additionally, it’s a way for business leaders to articulate their vision for business success that will outperform its rivals.
+Indeed, business leaders who adopt the Schwerpunkt mindset, harness a power of focused intent, rapid decision-making, and a deep understanding of their competitor’s vulnerabilities.
+Further with this concept, a leader can use it to exploit their organization’s strengths and their competitor’s weaknesses.
+At the same time, it should be a flexible concept, not a rigid step-by-step plan.

-For example, consider a multinational corporation whose Schwerpunkt is customer satisfaction.
+For an example of the use of Schwerpunkt in a modern business setting, consider a multinational corporation whose Schwerpunkt is customer satisfaction.
 This focus means that every decision, from product design to after-sales support, is made with the customer’s experience in mind.
-As a result, the company invests heavily in quality control and customer service training, ensuring that every touchpoint with the customer reinforces their commitment to excellence.
+As a result, the company invests heavily in quality control and customer service training, ensuring that every touch point with the customer reinforces their commitment to excellence.
 This concentration of effort not only enhances customer loyalty but also differentiates the corporation from its competitors, who may not have as clear or as compelling a focus.

 “[Schwerpunkt], the point where all force must be directed, a seemingly singular point of focus.”